haslab/ccomp-simd/README.md

-# CircGen - Circuit Description Generation tool
+# ccomp-sind - SIMD extensions for CompCert

 This is a prototype of the **ccomp-simd** tool -- an extension of the *CompCert - a certified compiler for C* (http://compcert.inria.fr) supporting vector instructions on the `x64` architecture.
-Please refer to the original CompCert's [README](README) and its [manual](http://compcert.inria.fr/man/) for addition information on CompCert on its copyright/usage instructions.
+Please refer to the original CompCert's [README](README) and its [manual](http://compcert.inria.fr/man/) for addition information on CompCert and on its copyright/usage instructions.

-The current prototype includes also an intrinsics-aware constant-time checker, based on a fine-grained type system that assigns a security types at each program point and calling context to each location (register or memory location).
+The current prototype includes also an intrinsics-aware constant-time checker, based on a fine-grained type system that assigns security types to each location (register or memory location) at each program point and calling context.

 ## Instalation

-The original version of this development have been completed in 2016, and hence relies on fairly old version of the supporting tools<sup>[1](#myfootnote1)</sup>.
+The original version of this development have been completed in 2016, and hence relies on fairly old versions of the supporting tools<sup>[1](#myfootnote1)</sup>.
 Specifically, it depends on the following packages/versions: